LuKeF-2021/Group3FinalGroupProjectCNE/README.md

 ![React File Structure](https://github.com/LuKeF-2021/Group3FinalGroupProjectCNE/blob/main/ReadMeFiles/React%20File%20Structure.PNG)

 We structured our code with clearly named .jsx files to compartmentalise our front end.
 This clarity ensures that when working as a team, other memebers don't waste time deducing what the code does.
-The jsx files include snippits of HTML so that it can be rendered seperately from the whole webpage, as such the index.html file is almost empty.
+The jsx files include snippits of HTML so that the function can be called  rendered seperately from the whole webpage, as such the index.html file is almost empty.

 ### Our front end Application entry page: